Do Latter-day Saints Believe in Foreordination and Predestination?

 31 Who am I, saith the Lord, that have promised and have not fulfilled?

-Additionally, Elder Jeffrey R. Holland, in his April 2020 conference talk, clarified this distinction by stating that God would not "predestine a select few for salvation" to the exclusion of others.
-God's love and opportunities for salvation are available to all, emphasizing again the role of individual agency.
+In Addition, Elder Jeffrey R. Holland, during his April 2020 conference talk, clarified this distinction by stating that God would not "predestine a select few for salvation" to the exclusion of others.
+God's love and opportunities for salvation are available to all (which is both members and non-members who will then embrace Jesus Christ and his Gospel), emphasizing again the role of individual agency.

 The doctrines of foreordination and predestination in Latter-day Saint theology integrate the concepts of divine foresight with human agency.
 Elder Bruce R. McConkie emphasized that God foreordains His prophets and His people because of their faith and choices made in the premortal life.
 Yet, they must be faithful in this life to realize their foreordination.

-Which simply means, our personal choices should be focus on doing what was the right thing to do to whatever call we receive, and I do believe we are Foreordained for that.
+Which simply means, our personal choices should be focused on doing what is the right thing to do to whatever call we receive, and I do believe we are foreordained for that.
 See the difference now?
 I basically believe as my opinion goes that Satan's plan was simply to predestined us back to the presence of God or maybe to his own, that's why he wants to take away our moral agency, or possibly the rest of gift of choices that we own and destinated us to obey him all the way.
-God don't want that idea, Agency of course is the only thing we have in this life that would enable us to grow.
+God doesn't want that idea.
+Agency, of course, is the only thing we have in this life that would enable us to grow.

-In a short conclusion, your right choices just leads you to understand the plan that was foreordained for you if you work on it.
-But that foreordained plan for you doesn't means it is destine as what you are, you might loose it if your personal choices go against it.
-Remember Judas as one of the Lord's Apostles, Judas wasn't selected just because he was to fulfil the Whole Story, I don't believe Christ just selected Judas like things just came out in ones mind then simply says 'pwede na yan'.
-But, I do believe Judas has a desire and a heart in which Christ selected him as his finest apostle.
-Judas would never want to be predestined as a traitor or a loser, No one would.
-He was foreordained to be as one of Christ Apostle and that he failed to maintain his standing ground as one of His witnesses.
-We are planned and foreordained the same as they were, and it's up to our own choices to fill those plan.
-If we think Judas was foreordained to take his role as a traitor of Christ, para na rin nating sinasabi na all unrighteous people who gained or experienced unrighteous conduct were also foreordained sinners.
-That's not what God wants and I don't believe on it.
+In a short conclusion, your right choices just lead you to understand the plan that was foreordained for you if you work on it.
+But that foreordained plan for you doesn't mean it is destined as what you are; you might lose it if your personal choices go against it.
+Remember Judas as one of the Lord's Apostles, Judas wasn't selected just because he was to fulfill the Whole Story, I don't believe Christ just selected Judas like things just came out in one's mind, then simply says 'pwede na yan'.
+But, I do believe Judas has a desire and a heart that Christ selected him as his finest apostle.
+Judas would never want to be predestined as a traitor or a loser.
+No one would.
+He was foreordained to be one of Christ's Apostles, but he failed to maintain his standing ground as one of His witnesses.
+We are planned and foreordained the same as they were, and it's up to our own choices to fill those plans.
+If we think Judas was foreordained to take his role as a traitor of Christ, then para na rin nating sinasabi na all unrighteous people who gained or experienced unrighteous conduct were also foreordained sinners.
+That's not what God wants, and I don't believe in it.

 Thank you for taking a little reading, and pasensya sa short conclusion, Akala ko short. 😆!